keikhcheung/notes/content/Learning-in-public.md

 - We would start to see the flaws and and nuance in others’ point of view[^3] through feedback loop and peer review.
 This helps us **rethink our point of view and ways of working**[^4], and go further in our learning with direction—maybe even shortcuts.

+After all, ideas are only as good as one you never had.
+Facts that no one else can reproduce is also no fact at all.
+Knowledge that does not live on is barely destined to become forgotten.[^5]

 ## Difficulties to overcome

 One noticeable impediment to sharing what we learn is **our prejudice that writing on Internet is often purposeful**.
 For example, we expect, intentionally or not, what we produce online is a piece of content for marketing—it should suit the audience’s taste.
 In this way, we are setting very **high bars for our creation**.
 Sharing and even learning can become a chore filled with fear and devoid of enjoyment.